-3 Οp Operation Name: Date: sta se this worksheet to describe the monitoring practices and procedures you use to verify suppliers in the status of agricultural products received to detect and prevent organic fraud.
-Also describe the monitoring preformed to verify that your plan is effectively implemented. plan should reflect the activities, scope, and complexity of your supply chain.
-This form, including any addendums, may serve as your Organic Fraud Prevention Plan if you do not h integrated into your food safety program and are not enrolled in the OTA Fraud Prevention Solution pro ave organic fraud prevention gram. lot all Organic Fraud Prevention Plans will be alike.
-According to the best practices described by the revention Plan may include the elements identified below. ne NOP, an Organic Fraud Α. A. Supply chain map 1) Attach a map of your supply chain, beginning with the certified operations before you in the supply chain operations that you sell or ship organic products to.
-You do not need to submit a separate map for each chains are significantly different.
+Op Operation Name: stat e this worksheet to describe the monitoring practices and procedures you use to verify suppliers in the supply of tus of agricultural products received to detect and prevent organic fraud.
+Also describe the monitoring practices formed to verify that your plan is effectively implemented.
+You are responsible for using appropriate and effective means to prevent organic fraud in your supply chain. plan should reflect the activities, scope, and complexity of your supply chain.
+This form, including any addendums, may serve as your Organic Fraud Prevention Plan if you do not have or integrated into your food safety program and are not enrolled in the OTA Fraud Prevention Solution program.
+An Organic Fraud Prevention Plan is a living document that should be updated as needed to reflect changing ingredients, business practices, supply chains etc. rganic fraud prevention t all Organic Fraud Prevention Plans will be alike.
+According to the best practices described by the NO evention Plan may include the elements identified below.
+P, an Organic Fraud A. Supply chain map 1) Attach a map of your supply chain, beginning with the certified operations before you in the supply chain and operations that you sell or ship organic products to.
+You do not need to submit a separate map for each ingrechains are significantly different.
 Include steps that happen off-site, such as transportation and storage.
 If product moves through different facilities, describe the flow across different facilities.
-Indicate when the product changes ownership, including any importing or exporting. ☐ Supply chain map attached В. 3.
-Practices for verifying the organic status of any product you acquire and/or us 6 e storage facilities, and any other certified organic operation you work with.
-You must ensure that all certificates are current (issued within the last 15 months) and complete; listing products/crops/parcels/brands.
+Indicate when the product changes ownership, including any importing or exporting. ☐ Supply chain map attached В. Practices for verifying the organic status of any product you acquire and/or use You must maintain organic certificates for all suppliers, importers, contracted co-packers, certified private lab storage facilities, and any other certified organic operation you work with.
+You must ensure that all certificates are current (issued within the last 15 months) and complete; listing speciproducts/crops/parcels/brands.
 If you export product, certificate must list export market compliance.
-For USDA NOP certified operations, refer to Organic Integrity Database (Integrity) for overall certification need to be requested separately from the operation. g specific on status.
-Product listings may 1) Your monitoring system must verify that all suppliers and other organic operations you work with are cuingredients/products you source, and/or products they produce for you, and/or products you produce for a) How frequently do you review organic certificates?
-Annual verification is required at a minimum.
-With each shipment Monthly Quarterly Annually Other (describe): Attach or describe your monitoring system.
-Be prepared to demonstrate your system at inspection 2) that apply or attach a description.
-Not applicable, I do not take physical possession. - Receiving records must be available for review at inspection and must link back to the last certified har ndler.
-Approved organic supplier list verified against bill of lading (BOL) or packaging/container labels rified to list product received ☐ Current organic certificate required with each shipment, supplier verified as approved, certificate ver ☐ Other (describe): med to list product received
+For USDA NOP certified operations, refer to Organic Integrity Database (Integrity) for overall certification statemed to be requested separately from the operation. ific 1) Your monitoring system must verify that all suppliers and other organic operations you work with are currently ingredients/products you source, and/or products they produce for you, and/or products you produce for them a) How frequently do you review organic certificates?
+Annual verification is required at a minimum. a) How frequently do you review organic certificates?
+Annual verification is required at a minimum. □ With each shipment □ Monthly □ Quarterly □ Annually □ Other (describe): b) Attach or describe your monitoring system.
+Be prepared to demonstrate your system at inspection.
+Attached 2) At receiving, how do you monitor and verify that incoming organic products are from approved suppliers and that apply or attach a description.
+Not applicable, I do not take physical possession. are organic?
+Check all Receiving records must be available for review at inspection and must link back to the last certified handler.
+Approved organic supplier list verified against bill of lading (BOL) or packaging/container labels ☐ Approved organic supplier list verified against bill of lading (BOL) or packaging/container labels ☐ Current organic certificate required with each shipment, supplier verified as approved, certificate verified to ☐ Other (describe): o list product received